 Click HERE to view the updated grading criteria for each journal.

 Any questions regarding the write-on competition can be emailed to the Write On Committee.

-Grade Release: To participate in the 2019 Write-On Competition, candidates must sign and deliver the grade release form to Olivia Cumsky at the mandatory meeting on Tuesday, March 12th.
-If candidates do not have the form at the meeting, they must turn it in to Olivia by Friday, March 15th at 5:00PM.
+Grade Release: To participate in the 2020 Write-On Competition, candidates must complete the ONLINE grade release form by Friday, April 3.
 The form is necessary because each candidate’s GPA and legal writing grades will be a factor in their overall competition score.
-Please print the form and bring it to the meeting.